AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 that safely works for all your input seeds (if you have good ones and then double or quadruple that.

 By default afl-fuzz never stops fuzzing.
-To terminate AFL++ simply press Control-C or send a signal SIGINT.
+To terminate AFL++, press Control-C or send a signal SIGINT.
 You can limit the number of executions or approximate runtime in seconds with options also.